Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 The level designs and backgrounds are diverse and well made, the levels are very short, most of them can be done in 1 or 2 minutes top, and there is also a timer that will kill you once it reaches 0.

-Overall, although it's a fairly short game, which can be easily beaten in less than 30 minutes, it's a memorable one with fun and colorful cartoony graphics with good controls.
+Overall, although it's a fairly short game, which can be beaten in less than 30 minutes, it's a memorable one with fun and colorful cartoony graphics with good controls.
 Unfortunately though, getting the best ending won't give you the achievements for the other ones, so at least 3 playthroughs are mandatory to master the game.

 ---------------------------------------------------------------------------------------------